Top of the pageActionset

 Allergies: Giving Yourself an Epinephrine Shot

 If you have had a severe allergic reaction (anaphylaxis) in the past, you know how frightening it can be.
-Symptoms of breathing problems, itching, nausea or vomiting, and swelling can come on quickly and become life-threatening.
+Symptoms of breathing problems, itching, belly pain, nausea or vomiting, diarrhea, and swelling can come on quickly and become life-threatening.
 Giving yourself an epinephrine shot can slow down or stop an allergic reaction.
 That's why it is important to have epinephrine with you at all times and to know the right way to use it.
 It could save your life someday.